-How could our sparrows help prevent the effects of climate change?
+How could Melbourne sparrows help to save species from climate change?

-What is the largest piece of urban art in Melbourne?
-What is its connection to paleontology, geography and astronomy?
+What is Federation Squares connection to religion, paleontology, geography and astronomy?

 What is the world’s largest trampoline?

 What is biomimicry?
-What connects new buildings to termites?
+What connects sustainable Melbourne buildings to termites?

 What connects archaeology to sewers?